canonical/ubuntu-pro-docs/landscape.rst

 ~~~~~~~~~~~~~~
 Before you can access your Landscape SaaS account for the first time, you need to follow the steps under :doc:`Account set-up <account-setup>`.

+.. _self-hosted-landscape:

 Self-hosted Landscape
 ~~~~~~~~~~~~~~~~~~~~~

-We currently have two licensing mechanisms for self hosted Landscape: the new, Pro client method and the old, licence.txt file method.
+After `setting up your Landscape server <https://ubuntu.com/landscape/install>`_, you need to choose a licensing mechasnism.
+There are two licensing mechanisms for self-hosted Landscape: the new, Pro client method and the old, licence.txt file method.

 **Pro client method**